Paris

 The Judgement of Paris

-Golden Apple of Discord, painting by Jacob Jordaens.
+Golden Apple of Discord by Jacob Jordaens.

 Image result for judgement of paris

-The Judgement of Paris by Walter Crane
+The Judgement of Paris by Walter Crane.

 The Trojan War